 TriHealth Unveils Nook for Books at Santa Maria

-The TriHealth Young Professionals Employee Resource Group unveiled the TriHealth Nook for Books on Wednesday, May 14 at the Santa Maria Community Services Center in Price Hill.
+The TriHealth Young Professionals Team Member Resource Group unveiled the TriHealth Nook for Books on Wednesday, May 14 at the Santa Maria Community Services Center in Price Hill.
 The group assembled a book shelf and table with chairs, and collected more than 800 books for readers 7 years old and younger.

 A “Wild About Reading” Block Party followed the ribbon-cutting ceremony and included food, drinks, children’s games, book readings and guest appearances from Gapper, of the Cincinnati Reds, and Who Dey, of the Cincinnati Bengals.